Swim Meet Job List

 2 per home meet

-* Requires SAAA classroom training; or a current USA Swimming Stroke and Turn, Chief Judge, or Referee Certification.
+* Requires SAAA classroom training; or a current/previous USA Swimming Stroke and Turn Judge Certification.

 Starter